-Each year the RCC Foundation strives to award scholarships to one (1) graduating senior from each of the individual high schools of Robeson County and the RCC Adult High School Program.
+Each year the RCC Foundation strives to award scholarships to one (1) graduating senior from each of the individual high schools of Robeson County and the RCC Adult High School Program if funds are available.
 The scholarships will be applied to the student's tuition, activity fee, and books at RCC.